When does Diversity Help Generalization in Classification Ensembles?: Methodology

 \section{Methodology}

 In this section, we formally study the measure of diversity using error decomposition of classification ensembles and derive proper theoretical analyses from quantifying and characterizing the relationship between the proposed diversity and generalization performance of the entire ensemble.
-Based on the results of the analyses, an ensemble pruning method is proposed to construct a pruned sub-ensemble effectively.
+Based on the results of the analyses, two ensemble pruning methods are proposed to construct a pruned sub-ensemble effectively.

 We first introduce the necessary notations used in this paper.
 Let vectors be denoted by bold lowercase letters (e.g., $\mathbf{x}=(x_1,...,x_k)$) as an instance with $k$-tuples of real numbers describing features, and scalars denoted by italic lowercase letters (e.g., $y$) as labels.
 Random variables, (vector) spaces, and subsets of these vector spaces are denoted by sans serif uppercase letters (e.g., $\mathsf{X}$), calligraphic uppercase letters (e.g., $\mathcal{X}$), and roman uppercase letters (e.g., $W$), respectively.
 Sets of vectors are denoted by roman uppercase letters (e.g., $S$) consisting of some instances with their corresponding labels; individual classifiers/learners are denoted by functions (e.g., $f(\cdot)$) as the output results of one classifier.
-The symbols $\mathbf{P}, \mathbf{E}, \mathbb{I}$, and $\mathbb{R}$ denote the probability measure, the expectation of a random variable, the indicator function, and the real space, respectively.
-The notation $(\mathbf{x},y) \in S$ is formally defined by $(\mathbf{x},y) \in S \Leftrightarrow \exists i\in\{1,...,|S|\}: (\mathbf{x}_i,y_i)=(\mathbf{x},y)$ for clarity.
+The symbols $\mathbf{P},\, \mathbf{E}\,,$\, $\mathbb{I}$\,,\, $\mathbb{R}$\,,\, and $\mathbb{Z}^+$ denote the probability measure, the expectation of a random variable, the indicator function, the real space, and the positive integer space, respectively.
+The notation $[n]$ represents $\{1,...,n\}$ for clarity.
+The notation $(\mathbf{x},y)\in S$ is formally defined by $(\mathbf{x},y)\in S \Leftrightarrow \exists\, i\in [|S|]: (\mathbf{x}_i,y_i)=(\mathbf{x},y)$ for clarity.